counternote/counternote/spec.md

       dahe    major 3rd      dɑhe
       dahi   perfect 4th     dɑhi
       daht  diminished 5th  dɑhɑ˞t
-      dahv   perfect 5th    dɑhiv
+      datv   perfect 5th    dɑtiv
-      dahl    minor 6th     dɑhel
+      datl    minor 6th     dɑtel
-      dahm    major 6th     dɑhom
+      datm    major 6th     dɑtom
-      dahn    minor 7th     dɑhun
+      datn    minor 7th     dɑtun
-      dahs    major 7th     dɑhɚs
+      dats    major 7th     dɑtɚs
     ————————————————————————————————

-[Raps][rap] can also be performed at the same time, but concatenating them together without some sort of separator gets really hard to read, so a mark `'` is placed in between them.
+[Raps][rap] can also be performed at the same time, but concatenating them together without some sort of separator gets really hard to read, so a [mark][mark] `'` is placed in between them.
 These can be combined with [tones][tone] and [spans][span] for percussive playing.

     —————————————————————————————————————
       WORD             VALUE